 The closest a recording has come to live.

 Used by performing artists and mastering engineers.
-The full Lautsänger experience.
+The MEZE 99 Classic, hand-tooled to restore the second half of sound.

 - Opera Magazine ORPHEUS

 That is the line that comes back, in different words, from professional listeners.
-Composers, mastering engineers, soloists.
-They put on a pair of headphones fitted with Cymatic Organs and they hear something they wrote, in a recording they have lived with for years, as if for the first time.
+Concert violinists, composers, mastering engineers, soloists.
+They put on a pair of headphones fitted with Lautsänger Components and they hear something they have lived with for years as if for the first time.

 The reason is not that the Explorer is more accurate.
 The reason is that it is more complete.